 - Complete the Writing Symposium Quiz in Canvas.

-- Complete your discussion posts in Canvas.
+- Complete your Our Climate Stories in Canvas.

 - Begin working on Unit 1 Exam in Canvas.
 Read through the essay questions to begin thinking about the responses you will compose next week during the Exam week.